How does inFlow calculate the cost of a product/cost of goods sold?

 Non-vendor costs

 If you need to pay any duties/ import fees/tariffs, you’ll need to record this under the Non-Vendor Cost field (bottom left of the purchase order).
-These charges should be added only if the payment isn’t going to your vendor.
+Only add charges to non-vendor costs for payments that aren’t directed to your vendor.

-Any extra fees that you are required to pay your vendor should go in either the freight field or as a service fee on the order itself, not non-vendor costs.
+Any extra fees that you are required to pay your vendor should go in either the freight field or as a service fee on the order, not in non-vendor costs.

-Unit Price ÷ [Sum of Stocked Products subtotal * [Non-vendor Cost % * Order Subtotal] = Non-vendor cost (unit)
+Unit Price ÷ Sum of Stocked Products subtotal × Non-vendor Cost% × Order Subtotal = Non-vendor cost per unit

 Following the example purchase order above, you would get the following values: